pruthvii09/PHP-Ecom/README.md

 # E-Commerce Website

 Welcome to our E-Commerce Website!
 This platform allows users to browse and purchase a wide range of products.
-It includes features such as user authentication, shopping cart management, secure payment processing, and order tracking.
+It includes features such as user authentication, shopping cart management, admin panel, and order tracking.

 ## Table of Contents